Why Adalo Works for Building a Streaming App

 - Pick a color scheme—dark theme works well for streaming platforms

-What you get: Access to Adalo's builder with unlimited test apps and 500 records on the free tier.
+What you get: Access to Adalo's builder with unlimited test apps.
+Over 3 million apps have been created on the platform, with the visual builder described as "easy as PowerPoint."

 Step 2: Choose Your Video Hosting Service